Playing for small Red Lion Christian, Steckel cracked the 2,000-point barrier at the end of November.

 One reason few hoops fans in the area noticed Steckel's play before this season is Red Lion Christian's schedule.
 It doesn't play in the YAIAA, and it is not a member of the PIAA.
 Playing in the Keystone Christian Education Association, the Swordsmen's season ends before the PIAA crowns district champions.
 The association and school permit middle school players to participate in varsity sports before they actually enter the ninth grade.
 And while that helped Hawkins compile almost 200 points before he reached the ninth grade, Klinedinst believes Steckel scored fewer than 10 points at the varsity level during his eighth-grade season.

 Returning four of five starters from last year's squad that went 19-11 and placed third in the KCEA state playoffs, Steckel (who averaged 25.5 ppg last season) and Kosta Kastrunes (14 ppg) should pace the Swordsmen.
 Leading rebounder Roland Bown (11 rebounds per game) and Jake Myers should provide experience.
-Ninth-grader Corbin Willard ranked second on the team in steals last year and
+Ninth-grader Corbin Willard ranked second on the team in steals last year and continues to show improvement.

 A look at some other programs around the area: